Ohio Department of Transportation: Interstate highway era

 On June 29, 1956, President Dwight D. Eisenhower signed the Federal Aid Highway Act of 1956 into law, designating highways for each state to build with federal assistance to create the modern interstate highway system.
 One year later, in 1957, Ohio's Department of Highways officially began construction on the 1500 mi of the interstate system designated for Ohio in the Federal-Aid Highway Act.
 After one year of interstate construction, Ohio was spending more on roadway construction than New York or California, and by 1962 had 684 mi of interstates open.
 By the end of the decade, Ohio hit a milestone, with over 1000 mi completed.

 In 1965 the federal government began to allow new federal funds to be spent on highway beautification projects.
 The Ohio Department of Highways took a leading role in this national initiative, creating a new Design Services Division to oversee rest areas and landscaping along thousands of miles of state and interstate roadways in Ohio.
 To consolidate multiple modes of transportation under one agency, the Ohio Department of Highways officially became the Ohio Department of Transportation in September 1972.
-In 1984, the Department instituted its first network of tourist information centers at interstate entry points throughout Ohio, managed by Michael A. Massa.
+In 1984, the Department instituted its first network of tourist information centers at interstate entry points throughout Ohio.
 Two more milestones were reached during this period, with the full outer belt (Interstate 270) being completed around Columbus in 1975, as well as Interstate 70 traveling east to west through the heart of Ohio in 1976.

 Downsizing

 In 1995 ODOT began efforts to become more efficient as well as be more customer-friendly.
 At the time, ODOT employed 7,800 employees.
-By 2000 the total number of employees had been reduced to 6,031, a 22.6% decrease in 5 years.
+By 2000 the total number of employees had been reduced to 6,031, a 22.6% decrease in 5 years, and further reduced to 5,000 by 2023.
 This move reduced the increase in payroll expenditures to 0.78% per year.
 In addition, non-payroll budgets were limited to a 2% annual increase since 1995.
 Since the Ohio Department of Transportation is managed by separate districts, district budgets were redesigned to allow any operational efficiencies to remain within the district.
 This allowed each district to reinvest into their roads and bridges, provided they can spend less than their budget.
 A comprehensive set of measures and objectives have been adopted to oversee each district's performance.

 Since downsizing, ODOT has become more efficient in most areas of operation.
 Between 1997 and 2004, deficiencies were reduced significantly.
 Bridge structural deficiencies were reduced by 74%, pavement deficiencies were reduced by 79%, and guardrail deficiencies were reduced by 70%.
 In addition, snow and ice removal efforts were improved.